fazilma/fileshare/README.md

 create a superuser // https://docs.djangoproject.com/en/1.8/intro/tutorial02/#creating-an-admin-user

-then go to 12.0.0.1:8000/admin enter the user name and password created for the superuser once logged in as a super user, create users
+then go to 12.0.0.1:8000/admin enter the user name and password created for the superuser, once logged in as a super user, create users

 then go to 12.0.0.1:8000/